-One of the best things about Audacity is its availability for Mac OS X, Windows and Linux, which is the broadest operating system compatibility of any of the products in our comparison.
-When you first open the program, you’ll see a clean, albeit bare-bones interface that’s well-organized and approachable even for the most novice of users.
-But don’t let its simple aesthetic fool you – behind it lies a powerful arsenal of features, tools and controls.
-However, be aware that Audacity is geared more towards those who want to record simple vocal audio for things like podcasts and audio books over users who want a fuller studio experience where they can create multi-track beats with vocal audio paired with loops or MIDI instruments.
-If you do want more robust audio recording software, consider Mixcraft 8.
+Audacity is geared more towards those who want to record simple vocal audio for things like podcasts and audiobooks over those who want a fuller studio experience where they can create multi-track beats with vocal audio paired with loops, or MIDI instruments.
+If you want more robust audio recording software, consider Mixcraft 9 (opens in new tab).

-The application makes it easy to get your external equipment, such as a microphone, connected and ready to record.
-In addition, Audacity’s powerful and versatile tools make the process of setting up, recording, editing and polishing your tracks a cinch.
+The application makes it easy to get your equipment, like microphones, connected and ready to record.
+Audacity’s versatile tools make the process of setting up, recording, editing and polishing your tracks simple.
 It has VST plugin support as well, and it easily integrates with other applications.